thindil/www.laeran.pl/linuxada/index.md

 **WARNING:** This document is under construction now thus, everything here is subject to change.
 Be ready for everything. :)

-## How to use it

-First you have to add the repository to your repositories list.
-You can also skip this step and download directly packages, but then you will not have option to obtain automatically updates to them.

-* For Raspbian 11 run the following:

-Keep in mind that the owner of the key may distribute updates, packages and repositories that your system will trust ([more information](https://wiki.debian.org/SecureApt)).
-In console enter:

-    echo 'deb http://download.opensuse.org/repositories/home:/thindil/Raspbian_11/ /' | sudo tee /etc/apt/sources.list.d/home:thindil.list

-    curl -fsSL https://download.opensuse.org/repositories/home:thindil/Raspbian_11/Release.key | gpg --dearmor | sudo tee /etc/apt/trusted.gpg.d/home_thindil.gpg > /dev/null

-    sudo apt update`

-The same detailed information about how to install each package you can find at download page of the package.
-For example, for [yass](https://software.opensuse.org//download.html?project=home%3Athindil&package=yass).

 ## FAQ